 The film Goodbye Mr. Kim is an autobiographical narrative based on my experience intertwined with the death of two North Korean leaders.

 In 1994, when Kim Il Sung, the founder of North Korea, suddenly died, I was a junior high school student in my school.
 The news came in through the speakers in the classroom, announcing that all students must leave the school immediately.
-Later I learned that the South Korean government put all Korean military forces across the country on the highest alert as a contingency plan.
+Later I learned that the South Korean government put all Korean military forces on the highest alert as a contingency plan.
 I also learned that many soldiers in the army at that time were ordered to write a will.

 Through the film, I tell the viewer my lived experience to illuminate how the lives of individuals are interlaced with social, political, and historical conditions in society.